bcgov/common-hosted-form-service/docs/chefs-external-api-configuration.md

 To achieve this, Form Designers will configure their External API, get approval from CHEFS and configure their form components to call a CHEFS proxy that forwards the call to the External API.

-Any private data required in the configuration (i.e. API Key) will be stored as encrypted data in the CHEFS database.
-It will not be a part of the form schema.

 This External API is associated with a single form, but as other hierarchies are introduced in CHEFS (form bundles, tenants, etc), we can associate them with those items and prevent redundancy.

 ## External API Configuration